Model term constructor function.

 Details

-The ELM model term constructs a randomized single-hidden-layer representation of the covariate(s) in x.
-Internally, a design matrix Z is built from x (including an intercept column).
-Random weights are sampled and transformed through an activation function to obtain the hidden-layer design matrix X. The columns of X are centered before estimation.
+The ELM term constructs a randomized single-hidden-layer representation of the covariate(s) in x.
+Internally, a design matrix Z is built (including an intercept column), random weights are sampled, and the linear predictors Z %*% W are transformed through the activation function a to obtain the hidden-layer design matrix X. Columns of X are centered before estimation.

-For numerical stability and comparability across terms, the design matrix Z can be scaled internally (scale = TRUE).
-If x is a factor, a QR-based group scaling is applied; otherwise, a column-wise normal scaling is used.
-The applied scaling is stored internally and automatically reused during prediction.
+Internal scaling.
+For numerical stability and comparability across terms, Z can be scaled internally (scale = TRUE).
+Intercept columns are left unchanged.
+If x is a factor, a QR-based group scaling is applied; otherwise, a column-wise center-and-scale normalization is used.
+The scaling transformation is stored and is reused automatically during prediction.

 Value